jahidulpabelislam/restaurant-recommender/README.md

 Users can use inputs to choose their preferences and then submit to receive recommendation based on their preferences.

-#### The inputs:
+**The inputs:**

 *   Postcode

 *   Food Category (Mexican, French etc.)

 *   What day to eat.

 *   What time to eat.

 *   What distance willing to travel

-The system will then output the top 5 restaurants for user’s preferences ranked on the rating on Yelp.
+The system will then output the top 5 restaurants for user's preferences ranked on the rating on Yelp.

 We decided to use these filters because these we believe are the most important factors when choosing a place to eat, and as there isn't a system which takes in all this information when recommending.